panther-labs/panther-docs/docs/gitbook/development/writing-parsers.md

 Panther provides the `logtesting` package with helpers for testing log parsers.
 This module allows to run tests declared in YAML files using the `logtesting.RunTestsFromYAML` function.
 These tests verify that the parser produces the expected log event(s) for a log entry.
 This method ensures we haven't missed any fields or indicator values throughout the process.

-We write a test for `Foo.Event` in a YAML file at `foologs/testdata/foologs_tests.yml`
+We write a test for `Foo.Event` in a YAML file at `foologs/testdata/foologs_tests.yml`.
+The `input` is the raw log from the log source, and the `result` is the log after it has been processed by the log processor:

 ```yaml
 name: sample_foo_event